peterle-dev/matplotlibintro/README.md

 2. Read notes accordingly, this graph is to show the trend lines of different median salaries developers earn throughout their years working.

 3. All salary data was manually imported/created.

+4. Thanks to Corey Schafer for sharing the original version of this code.